GameTrailers

 GameTrailers (GT) was an American video gaming website created by Geoffrey R. Grotz and Brandon Jones in 2002.
 The website specialized in multimedia content, including trailers and gameplay footage of upcoming and recently released video games, as well as an array of original video content focusing on video games, including reviews, countdown shows, and other web series.

 GameTrailers was acquired by Viacom in November 2005; under its ownership, GameTrailers also produced a television series, GameTrailers TV with Geoff Keighley, for sister property Spike TV.
 In 2014, the site was acquired by Defy Media.
-In February 2016, the site was shut down; rights to GameTrailers' brand and content were sold to IGN Entertainment, which continues to run its YouTube channel, while most of GT's remaining staff went on to found the independent gaming publication Easy Allies.
+In February 2016, the site was shut down; rights to GameTrailers' brand and content were sold to IGN Entertainment, which continues to run its YouTube channel.
+GT's remaining staff went on to found the independent gaming publication Easy Allies.

-Business history
+History

 GameTrailers was founded by Geoff Grotz and Brandon Jones (the latter who was the primary narrating voice of the company's videos throughout its existence) in 2002.
 Jon Slusser and his company Hornet Animation invested in the startup, and Jon took over as CEO.
 The company was then acquired by MTV Networks in November 2005 for an undisclosed sum.
-On March 18, 2006, Shane Satterfield was hired as GameTrailers' first editor-in-chief and supervising producer.
+On March 18, 2006, Shane Satterfield was hired as GameTrailers first editor-in-chief and supervising producer.

 In 2007, MTV Networks restructured its entertainment division, merging Ifilm.com and SpikeTV.com into Spike.com, and grouping this new property, GameTrailers and Xfire, into Spike Digital Entertainment, with Jon Slusser as the new SVP in charge, Geoff Grotz as Vice President of Product Development, Shane Satterfield as Vice President of Content, and Brad Winters as the new general manager of GameTrailers.com.

 In June 2014, GameTrailers was purchased by Defy Media.
-Soon after it was reported that senior members of GameTrailers were fired, which is about two-thirds of full-time staff.
+Soon after, it was reported that senior members of GameTrailers were fired, which is about two-thirds of full-time staff.
+On June 1, 2015, Shane Satterfield launched a hand-curated social network for gaming enthusiasts under the name SIFTD.
 On February 8, 2016, GameTrailers was shut down.

-On June 1, 2015, Shane Satterfield launched a hand-curated social network for gaming enthusiasts under the name SIFTD.
+Since 2016, IGN Entertainment has owned the GameTrailers brand and back catalog.
+The company will continue to maintain the GameTrailers YouTube channel, uploading archived original content, and posting new trailers via the channel.
 On March 21, 2016, a majority of the remaining staff at GameTrailers, including Brandon Jones, launched a series of new Patreon-supported channels under the new name Easy Allies.
-Since 2016, IGN Entertainment has owned GameTrailers' brand and back catalog.
-The company will continue to maintain GameTrailers' YouTube channel, uploading archived original content, and posting new trailers via the channel.
+Easy Allies launched on March 21, 2016 and intended to continue their work after GameTrailers.
+They created a role-playing (RPG) game show Mysterious Monsters, in which participants use RPG mechanics and answer trivia questions.